Prime Minister Links Increased Tax Collection Crucial For Economic Stability - UrduPoint

 Prime Minister Imran Khan Wednesday stressed the need for revenue and tax collection as key drivers for the economic stability and noted that Federal Board of Revenue (FBR) had significant role in this regard

-Addressing a gathering of taxmen of FBR, the prime minister said that the countrymen were generous in charity giving, but shirk of paying taxes and urged the FBR officials to devise reforms which could restore peoples' confidence in the tax machinery besides, enhancing their performance coupled with easy tax payment system.
+Addressing a gathering of taxmen of FBR, he said the countrymen were generous in charity giving, but shirk of paying taxes and urged the FBR officials to devise reforms which could restore peoples' confidence in the tax machinery besides, enhancing their performance coupled with easy tax payment system.

 The prime minister also assured the FBR officials that they would be fully taken on board on tax reforms as their role had been crucial in the country's economic stability.